James A. Baker (born 1821)

 James Addison Baker ("the elder") (March 3, 1821 - February 24, 1897) was a state legislator, state judge, and a lawyer.
 He is the first of four generations of persons named James Addison Baker, all of whom practiced law.
 He was known as "Judge Baker" after 1864.
-His son, also named James A. Baker, was a personal attorney for William Marsh Rice; and his great-grandson is James Baker, former President's Chief of Staff and former Secretary of State.
+His son, also named James A. Baker, was a personal attorney for William Marsh Rice; and his great-grandson is James Baker, former U.S. Secretary of State and White House Chief of Staff.

 Early life

 James Addison Baker was born on March 3, 1821, to Elijah Adam and Jane Saxton Baker in Madison County, Alabama.
 Elijah farmed a plantation created from an 1826 land grant in Lauderdale County, Alabama.
 Elijah and Jane had nine children, with only six surviving childhood: five sons and one daughter.

 Career

 Baker taught at a local school in 1839.
 He started a law career in 1841, first as a clerk for a chancery court, then joining the Alabama bar and practicing as a lawyer in 1843.

 Baker was wedded to Caroline Hightower in 1849, and the marriage ended in her death in January 1852.
 Just a few months later Baker moved to Huntsville, Texas, where he practiced law for two decades.
 His in-laws were already established there, and he was involved in the family's businesses and estates.
 His four brothers joined him in Huntsville during the 1850s.

 In 1860, Baker was elected to represent the Huntsville region in the Texas legislature.
 He volunteered to serve the Confederacy in the Civil War, reporting for duty in Galveston, but remaining only for six months.
 He ran in a special election in 1862 to fill an unexpired term in the 7th Texas Judicial District.
 He won the election in May and presided over his first case in December.
 The court was located in Houston, but he returned to Huntsville to reside with his family between while the court was out of session.
 His last case ended on June 1, 1865.
 The Reconstruction Governor of Texas removed Baker from his post.
 Baker subsequently relocated to Houston to practice as an attorney in that city, which was renamed Gray, Botts, and Baker to acknowledge its new junior partner.
 This firm is more recently known as Baker Botts.

 While practicing law in Huntsville, Baker specialized in railroad issues.
 As Houston was emerging as a hub for rail transport, Gray, Botts, and Baker increased its activity in railroad law.
 The firms' first railroad clients were the Houston and Texas Central and the Missouri–Kansas–Texas Railroad, and it handled matters such as shipper's liability as a common carrier and liquidating land grants.
 Later the firm represented Jay Gould and the Missouri Pacific Railroad, with Baker as a key member of Gould's legal team.
 After 1893, the firm by then known as Baker & Botts, was general counsel for the Southern Pacific.